t4d-gmbh/voter-turnout-in-switzerland/README.md

 ### Used tools

-This analysis was performed in a [juypter notebook](./voter-turnout-in-switzerland.ipynb).
+This analysis was performed in a [jupyter notebook](./voter-turnout-in-switzerland.ipynb).
 Libraries like pandas, scipy, matplotlib, seaborn and bokeh were used.

 ### What we did not do
 The focus of this analysis lies on the proceeding itself rather than on the actual outcome.
 We did not optimize a statistical or a machine learning model to make optimal predictions - since we have already the data of almost all municipalities there is not much to predict in this case.
 In return, we tried to find out how we could interpret the discovered correlations in terms of causal relationships.